nyaaarlathotep/nyaaarlathotep/README.md

 - 🔭 ~~I’m currently working in saicfc.~~ I'm a student again. bravo~
 - 💔 Bye, Java.
-- 💘 I’m currently trying to solve the OCaml 99 problems.
+- 💘 I’m currently trying to learn some SICP.
 - 💬 Ask me about ero game(no).
 - 📝 I regularly write articles on https://nyaaarlathotep.github.io/.